 - The Rp.
 10.000 Banknote is Purple.

 - The Rp.
 20.000 Banknote is Green.

 - The Rp.
 100.000 Banknote is Pink.

-Coins do exist within the Indonesian Rupiah but they are very seldomly used by tourists.
+Coins do exist within the Indonesian Rupiah but they are very seldom used by tourists.
 Unlike us Aussies, coin values are so small that using them or losing them is not a big deal.
-The 500 Rupiah coins are made out of aluminium, making them so lightweight they almost feel like toy money.
-You will notice that in shops, bars and restaurants amounts are rounded to avoid the need for small change.
+The 500 Rupiah coins are made out of aluminum, making them so lightweight they almost feel like toy money.
+You will notice that in shops, bars and restaurant amounts are rounded to avoid the need for small change.
 Some shops and supermarkets will even give you a few lollies to make up the difference.

 Bali is a well known popular tourist destination amongst us Aussies which makes it a prime location for ATMs within prime shopping districts as well as popular tourist destination spots.
 Here at Foreignxchange.com.au, we strongly recommend that you get your travel money sorted prior to heading overseas to Bali as these ATMs can charge high commission fees with relatively weak exchange rate options.

 Even waiting to exchange your money on your arrival could see you getting less money if you were to do it prior to your departure.
 Getting local currency upon your arrival could again see you pay high commission fees and the rate won’t be as great as back home.

 Why Use Foreignxchange.com.au To Buy Your IDR For Your Bali Trip?